How Reliable Are FOSS Popularity Metrics? Analyzing the Effort Required for Spoofing Common Software Popularity Metrics: Reliability of Popularity Metrics for Software

-Rating the criticality of a project and measuring its impact is an essential step for most centralized and decentralized approaches.
+Rating the criticality of a project and measuring its impact is an essential step in many scenarios.
 It is important to consider the reliability of impact and popularity metrics for FOSS to be able to assess the likelihood of the presented fraud scenarios.
-In this section, we analyze 4 existing combined metrics, namely \gls{openssf}'s criticality score~\cite{Arya2023}, npm's quality/popularity/maintenance scores, teaRank, and CHAOSS's project popularity metric~\cite{CHAOSS2024}, by dissecting them into their components, referred to as \emph{atomic metrics}.
-To cope with subtle differences between some atomic metrics, we categorize them by their underlying data source.
+In this section, we analyze 4 existing combined metrics, namely \gls{openssf}'s criticality score~\cite{Arya2023}, npm's quality/popularity/maintenance scores, teaRank~\cite{tearank2025}, and CHAOSS's project popularity metric~\cite{CHAOSS2024}, by dissecting them into their components, referred to as \emph{atomic metrics}.
+To deal with subtle differences between some atomic metrics, we categorize them by their underlying data source.
 All categories are visualized in~\Cref{fig:effort-line}.
 We discuss their reliability with respect to a project maintainer with write access to a project's repository contents and its presence on social coding platforms.
-This covers all fraud scenarios except impersonation (C1.3, D1.3) and insiders (C-I).